Bruce L. Smith

 a speaking event related to any of my nonfiction books

-November 2: Visit to Cottonwood School, Bozeman, MT for discussion of Legend Keepers
+February 28: Visit to Livingston East Side School, Livingston, MT for discussion of Legend Keepers

 March 5: Visit to Anderson School, Bozeman, MT for discussion of Legend Keepers